-We would like to establish a program to offer tours of the Park, and would be interested in talking with people who might want to be involved.
+We have established a program to offer tours of the Park, and would be interested in talking with people who might want to be involved.

 Several years ago we added the amphitheater to handle programs in the Park.
 It is mainly designed for children's programs, but there is no reason why it can't handle adults too.